Dominic Troulan: Military career

 Troulan served in the British Armed Forces for 30 years, first in the Royal Marines and subsequently in the British Army.
 He joined the Royal Marines in June 1979, and fought in the Falklands War with 42 Commando.
 He later served in Northern Ireland during The Troubles and was decorated on two separate tours.
-As a sergeant in the Royal Marines, Troulan was awarded the Queen's Gallantry Medal for his "gallant and distinguished services" in 1993.
+As a sergeant in the Royal Marines, Troulan was awarded the Queen's Gallantry Medal for his "gallant and distinguished services in Northern Ireland" in 1993.

 This was followed by a Queen's Commendation for Valuable Service for a 2002 tour, by which time Troulan was a warrant officer class 1 in the British Army's Parachute Regiment.
 He received a short-service commission in the rank of captain on 15 April 2002.
 He was granted an intermediate regular commission in the same rank on 1 January 2005, and was promoted to major on 31 July 2008.
 On ending active service, he entered the reserve of officers on 31 August 2009.

 George Cross

 The award to Dominic Troulan was the first George Cross gazetted in 25 years to a civilian, the previous award being the posthumous award to Stewart Guthrie, a New Zealand police sergeant, in 1992.
 The most recent award to a British civilian was to John Clements in 1976.

 The citation for Troulan's award was published in the London Gazette.
 It concludes, "Troulan had the presence of mind to realise that the terrorists could be hiding among the survivors.
 Troulan enlisted help and searched the civilians once he had led them to safety, thus ensuring that no terrorists were hiding in their midst.
+He represented recipients at the 2023 Coronation.
+Troulan is a trustee of the Victoria Cross and George Cross Association.